-Given the wide range of data points that can be measured, which key performance indicators (KPIs) really help you become a better sales manager?
+Given the wide range of data points that can be measured, which key performance indicators for sales ( sales KPIs) really help you become a better sales manager?
 Which sales KPIs should always appear in your dashboard?

 Sales KPIs make it easier not only to have a panoramic view of your sales operations but also a detailed look at how the different elements in your sales strategy actually plays out in the real world.

-Here are some reasons why tracking the right KPIs will make you a better sales manager:
+Here are some reasons why tracking the right KPIs for sales will make you a better sales manager:

 - Allow for a data-driven sales management approach.